Daniil Trifonov: 2016–present: Awards and residencies

-In 2016, Trifonov released an album of the complete études for piano by Liszt.
+In 2016 Trifonov released an album of the complete études for piano by Liszt.
 The album was a major success.
 It was the winner of the Grammy Award for Best Classical Instrumental Solo in 2018, was listed on The New York Times' "Best Classical Music Recordings of 2016", and appeared in numerous record charts internationally, including the number one position of UK Classical Charts' Specialist Classical Albums Chart and the number four position on Billboard Top Classical Albums chart.
-He was also in 2016 awarded two British prestigious awards: Gramophone Classical Music Awards’ Artist of the Year Award and Instrumentalist Award of the Royal Philharmonic Society Music Awards.
+He was also in 2016 awarded two British prestigious awards: Gramophone Classical Music Awards' Artist of the Year Award and Instrumentalist Award of the Royal Philharmonic Society Music Awards.

 In 2017 Trifonov was awarded one of the most significant awards in musical performance, the Herbert von Karajan Prize at the Salzburg Easter Festival.

-Trifonov has served as Berlin Philharmonic’s Artist-in-Residence for the 2018–2019 season.
+Trifonov has served as Berlin Philharmonic's Artist-in-Residence for the 2018–2019 season.
 As part of the residency, Trifonov performed a solo recital and a recital of Lieder with Matthias Goerne.
 In June 2019, he performed the Scriabin Piano Concerto (Op.
 20) with the orchestra conducted by Andris Nelsons and performed a concert of chamber music with members of the orchestra in a program that included his own Piano Quintet.

-In 2019, Trifonov was named New York Philharmonic’s Artist-in-Residence for the 2019–2020 season.
+In 2019 Trifonov was named New York Philharmonic's Artist-in-Residence for the 2019–2020 season.
 He was also named Musical Americas Artist of the Year for 2019.

+Trifonov has been described by The Globe and Mail as "arguably today's leading classical virtuoso" and by The Times as "without question the most astounding pianist of our age".
+The New York Times has noted that "few artists have burst onto the classical music scene in recent years with the incandescence" of Trifonov.

+Reviews

+The BBC Radio 3 CD Review programme of 10 August 2013 opined that: "Now the 21-year-old pianist is obviously the real deal, this isn't all flash and dash although there's plenty of both as you all hear but listen out for the expressiveness of Trifonov's approach, the way he plays with the tempo and keeps some of his powder dry for the coda where he almost leaves the orchestra trailing in his wake, and they sound as if they're having a ball as well."

+In 2017, Alex Ross, the music critic of The New Yorker wrote:Daniil Trifonov creates a furor. ... [as did] Vladimir Horowitz..., Paderewski..., Sviatoslav Richter, the young Martha Argerich, and the young Evgeny Kissin...
+Furor pianists exhibit intelligence as well as dexterity; they often make curious interpretive choices that cause head-shaking at intermission.
+They give a hint of the unearthly, the diabolical. ...
+Trifonov has a rare combination of monstrous technique and lustrous tone.
+The characteristic Trifonov effect is a rapid, glistening flurry of notes that hardly seems to involve the mechanical action of hammers and strings.